5 Ways to Create Memories with Your Loved One Who Died

 1. Believe what you feel or think you might almost remember … you’re probably right.

 It’s so easy to second-guess when a fleeting thought or “almost maybe memory” comes to mind.
-I wasted a couple decades of getting to know my dad by brushing off thoughts and feelings that were actually spot on.
+I wasted a couple of decades getting to know my dad by brushing off thoughts and feelings that were actually spot on.
 When I heard “Back to Pooh Corner” or saw a Shell Oil sign, the thought “Daddy!” raced to mind.
 I would quickly chase it away.
 Come to find out, Dad used to sing that song to me and didn’t buy his gas anywhere else.
 Believe what you think you might almost remember.
 You’re probably right.

-2. Ask battle buddies, family and friends from all chapters of his/her life to share who he/she was.
+2. Ask battle buddies, family, and friends from all chapters of his/her life to share who he/she was.

 Almost everything I knew about my dad while growing up came from my mom’s stories.
 When I was in my 30s, I boldly reached out to Daddy’s shipmates who fleshed out the character of my father, filled in the gaps and added the missing dimensions that helped me see who he really was.
 Yes, it was painful, for me and for them, but also healing.
 I now have half a dozen salty sailors who have adopted me as family.
 Don’t be afraid to reach out to those who knew and loved your hero.
 Honor their decision to share or not.
 It may be hard and they may not share, but if they do, the memories will be priceless.